What’s new on AWS Lambda in 2021

 - Lambda Cross Account Access: Ensures that your Lambda functions are only accessible by trusted AWS accounts by checking for and highlighting any foreign AWS accounts that have not been explicitly specified in the rule settings.

 - Lambda Tracing Enabled: Checks that AWS X-Ray, a Lambda monitoring tool, is enabled against your functions, so you have visibility of the data around requests and performance.
-This clever service gives you insights so you can spot issues and identify areas for optimization.
+This clever service gives you insights so you can spot issues and identify areas for optimisation.

 - Lambda Functions with Admin Privileges: Finds if any AWS Lambda permissions created have been incorrectly given administration permissions so you can rectify it.
 Shout out to the principle of least privilege.